 - Our Off the Couch series provides a psychoanalytically deep discussion of films.
-It is held once a month at the Coolidge Cinema in Brookline.
+It is held once a month at the Coolidge Corner Theatre in Brookline.

-- BPSI offers an annual Day Care Conference for early childhood educators.
+- BPSI offers an annual Early Childhood Conference for early childhood educators.

 - Our Discussion Group on Sexual Orientation and Gender Identity is a collaboration with the Fenway Health Center to discuss and explore how sexuality and gender are thought about in a psychoanalytic context.
 Theoretical and clinical ideas relevant to academics, clinicians and to the GLBT community are considered.